strblr/react-stored/README.md

 </button>
 ```

-The **identity** of this update function is preserved as long as the identity of `useStore`'s parameters are preserved.
+The **identity** of this update function is preserved as long as the identity of `useStore`'s three parameters are preserved.

 #### The `config` function